tiborpilz/infrastructure_Legacy/README.md

 # Infrastructure Deployment on Hetzner Cloud with Terragrunt, Kubernetes & ArgoCD

 This project leverages multiple Infrastructure-as-Code solutions to provision, configure and maintain a Kubernetes cluster on the Hetzner Cloud platform.
 It is entirely declarative, using Terraform, Terragrunt and Kubernetes to define the infrastructure as well as the applications that run on it.
-The cluster is then managed by Rancher2 and ArgoCD, which facilitate the deployment of applications and updates.
+The cluster is then managed by Rancher2 and ArgoCD, which is responsible for the deployment of applications and updates.

 ## Project Structure